Charles Chatworthy Wood Taylor: Professional life

 the route of the railroad from Caldera to Copiapo, built by William Wheelwright.
 For his connection with England, he was appointed English naval inspector in Valparaiso.

 In 1855, he traveled to Europe, as he was suffering from heart disease.
 He visited Chilean friends living in France, Belgium, and London, England.
 His health worsened, and he died on 19 February 1856 in London.
 He was buried in Kensal Green Cemetery.

-Works

-Participated in urgent work of the new state: